cgb808/ZenGlowNext/dev-indexer_1/docs/security/RLS_POLICY_REF.md

 Add deleted_at TIMESTAMPTZ; extend predicate with deleted_at IS NULL.

 Apply
-psql ... -f sql/roles_privileges.sql then sql/rls_policies.sql.
+psql ... -f sql/init.sql then -f sql/rls_policies.sql.

 Verify
 Check pg_class.relrowsecurity and diagnostic view if present.